EFavDB/efavdb.github.io-src/content/articles/methods/notes-on-trees.md

 In this note, we've quickly reviewed the basics of tree-based models and their constructions.
 Looking back over what we have learned, we can now consider some of the reasons why tree-based methods are so popular among practitioners.
 First -- and very importantly -- individual trees are often useful for gaining insight into the geometry of datasets in high dimensions.
 This is because tree structures can be visualized using simple diagrams, like that in Fig. 1.
 In contrast, most other machine learning algorithm outputs cannot be easily visualized -- consider, e.g., support-vector machines, which return hyper-plane decision boundaries.
 A related point is that tree-based approaches are able to automatically fit non-linear decision boundaries.
 In contrast, linear algorithms can only fit such boundaries if appropriate non-linear feature combinations are constructed.
 This requires that one first identify these appropriate feature combinations, which can be a challenging task for feature spaces that cannot be directly visualized.
 Three additional positive qualities of decision trees are given by a) the fact that they are insensitive to feature scale, which reduces the need for related data preprocessing, b) the fact that they can make use of data missing certain feature values, and c) that they are relatively robust against outliers and noisy-labeling issues.

 Although boosted and random forests are not as easily visualized as individual decision trees, these ensemble methods are popular because they are often quite competitive.
 Boosted forests typically have a slightly lower generalization error than their random forest counterparts.
-For this reason, they are often used when accuracy is highly-valued -- see Fig. 5 for an example learning curve consistent with this rule of thumb: Generalization error rate versus training set size for a hand-written digits learning problem.
+For this reason, they are often used when accuracy is highly-valued -- see last figure for an example learning curve consistent with this rule of thumb: Generalization error rate versus training set size for a hand-written digits learning problem.
 However, the individual trees in a bagged forest can be constructed in parallel.
 This benefit -- not shared by boosted forests -- can favor random forests as a go-to, out-of-box approach for treating large-scale machine learning problems.

 Exercises follow that detail some further points of interest relating to decision trees and their construction.